Ubspy/dotfiles/readme.md

 - I needed to run `sudo virsh net-audostart default` to get it to autostart the default network on boot
 - Don't remove any of the spice stuff or the tablet if you're not doing any VFIO or GPU passthrough, because that's how we see it without a direct GPU passthrough.
 Likewise, since we are using Spice, we don't need to pass the USB devices through either

-# Proxmox server
-Unrelated to my Arch setup, I wanted to document steps for myself on things I might want to remember for my Proxmox home server setup.
-- HP server needs 2 ethernet connections.
-The one on board is for HP iLO, and the other one is for the actual device ethernet
-- Proxmox enterprise sources need to be commented out in /etc/apt/sources.list.d/*
-- Fans are a bit much, currently they're idling around 30%, I am seeing that the HD controller is at 80C without the server being closed.
-However, closing the server (putting the lid on) lowered it to 56C
-- DNS server doesn't play with NordVPN without meshnet, install nordvpn on the DNS server, and on both the host and the DNS server, run `nordvpn set meshnet enabled`, and check the meshnet IP of the DNS server.
-On your machine, run `nordvpn set dns [DNS-mesh-ip]`

 # Neovim installed packages
 - Telescope: `ripgrep, fd`
 - Copy to clipboard: `xclip`